There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

-Other than simply knowing the rough amount of platinum ever mined, most of which has been put to use, for bullion buyers we will try here to estimate how much .999 fine platinum is available above ground today.
+Other than merely knowing the rough amount of platinum ever mined, most of which has got put to commercial use.
+For bullion buying readers, we will try here to estimate how much .999 fine platinum is available above ground today.

-Using CPM Group’s 1977 to 2017 platinum mine supply data just under 190 million oz of platinum or nearly 6,000 tonnes of platinum have been pulled from the Earth’s crust over this 4-decade timespan.
+Using CPM Group’s 1977 to 2017 platinum mine supply data.
+We find just under 190 million oz of platinum or nearly 6,000 tonnes of platinum have gotten supposedly pulled from the Earth’s crust over this 4-decade timespan.

-This claim is corroborated by the US Geological Survey whereby a slight majority of all the platinum group metal mining supplies from 1900 to 2011 where palladium, with a slight minority of platinum (i.e. theirs is a 14,200 metric tonne claim through 2011, again about 40% of that being platinum).
+This claim gets corroborated by the US Geological Survey whereby a slight majority of all the platinum group metal mining supplies from 1900 to 2011 where palladium, with a small minority of platinum (i.e., theirs is a 14,200 metric tonne claim through 2011, again about 40% of that being platinum).

-Ok, so an average 2 car garage in the USA with perhaps a tall almost second level with extra storage space might top out at 7 meters, by 7 meters, by 7 meters.
-This is stretching it, of course, most average US garages aren’t this large.
+Ok, so an average 2-car garage in the USA with perhaps a high almost second level with extra storage space might top out at 7 meters, by 7 meters.
+This suburbia example is stretching it, of course, most average US garages aren’t this large.

 But having said all this.

-Surely, all the platinum supply fitting into a garage or living room claims must be applicable to current above ground .999 fine platinum supplies?
+Surely, all the platinum supply fitting into a garage or living room claims must apply to current above-ground .999 fine platinum bullion supplies?

-Remember only a small portion of all time mined platinum has not been used in fabrication demand to date.
+Remember only a small portion of all time mined platinum has gotten used in fabrication demand to date.

 We’ll test that theory too by the end of this post.